openstack/charm-guide/doc/source/admin/trilio.rst

 management to take place via a Web UI.
 This is implemented with the trilio-horizon-plugin charm.

+The Trilio charms are now managed in channels within the `CharmHub`_.
+The Trilio charms have a track which corresponds to the version of Trilio they are compatable with, so each charm has a 4.0, 4.1 and 4.2 channel.
+The charms are also compatable with the previous version of Trilio so that they can provide an upgrade path.

 An overlay bundle is used to deploy to an existing OpenStack cloud.
 An example is provided below.